clear-nus/SocRATES/README.md

 load_bt_response: false
 ```

 2. Run the scenario generator with ``` python main.py ```.
 You will be asked for confirmations for the generated scenarios and trajectories.
 The scenario generator could fail (LLMs are imperfect.), the script will try to retry scenario generation multiple times, please rerun if there is a full failure.
 If the trajectories or behaviors fail to generate, the scenarios maybe regenerated.
+You can refer to the scene graph image to inspect the proposed paths for the human and the robot.

 ### Launching the Scenario in Gazebo
 - In a separate terminal, source the environment with ROS2 installed.